aws-samples/emr-serverless-samples/utilities/spark-ui/README.md

    **Reason:** Given user credentials may not have the access to KMS key which is used to encrypt the logs in the S3 bucket.
 Add KMS policy with decrypt permission and verify.
 2. **Issue/Exception:**  com.amazon.ws.emr.hadoop.fs.shaded.com.amazonaws.services.s3.model.AmazonS3Exception: Access Denied (Service: Amazon S3; Status Code: 403; Error Code: AccessDenied; Request ID: 9VRVX4FX3ETVQ47T; S3 Extended Request ID: pxyErt0+HhMfrBye5fokQe1H6TynqIpSHM6YNdXg87DZA4Tji5kl6xh3leYpNb2Ej+plDXVJQsY=; Proxy: null)

-   **Reason:** Given user credentials may not have the access s3 bucket.
-Add s3 policy with read permission and verify.
+   **Reason:** Given user credentials may not have the access the S3 bucket.
+Add S3 policy with read permission and verify.